Be a Counselor

 Camp counselors are carefully selected to represent the interests and experiences of the campers.
 They must have completed their college freshman year to apply.
 Recently, over half of the 20 counselors in the summer program each year are former OWjL campers.

-Past camp counselors attend or have attended: Denison University, Kent State University, Ohio University, Ohio Wesleyan University, Spelman College, The Ohio State University, University of Dayton, Vanderbilt University, and Villanova University... to name a few.
+Past camp counselors attend or have attended: Denison University, Kent State University, Ohio University, Ohio Wesleyan University, Spelman College, Notre Dame, The Ohio State University, University of Dayton, Vanderbilt University, and Villanova University... to name a few.

 Interested applicants can read the Camp Counselor Job Description (PDF).

 To apply: Applicants should create an application account by clicking on this link.
-Applicants must make sure their complete counselor application is on file with the OWjL Office by one of the deadline dates which is January 31, 2020.
+Applicants must make sure their complete counselor application is on file with the OWjL Office by TBD.
+We will coordinate with you on a deadline.

 All applications received on or before the deadline will be considered for interviews.
 Applications received after the deadline will be placed on the counselor wait list and will only be considered if additional positions become available.

-A complete application for NEW camp counselor applicants include:
+A complete application for a camp counselor applicants include: